DerevoMX/Fron-End-Skills-Test/README.md

     1. Clone the repository (Don't fork the code as others may use your code to get some time advantage).

-    2. Build a web page like Mockups (desktop / mobile) using web technologies.
+    2. Build a web page like showed on the Mockups (desktop / mobile) using web technologies.
 The closer you get to replicate the exact appearance the better.

     3. User the images on the assets folder to build the web site (remember you have a few hours to complete).